 There are two APIs that can be used for connecting to Maventa, REST and SOAP.
 Both can be used, but note that all the functionality is not available over the SOAP API

 There are different ways to integrate to Maventa and the selection of offered services.
-Here’s guidance for how to decide and define what you want from your integration.
+The following guide will help you decide and defined what you want from your integration.

 The integration scope impacts what Maventa services you integrate to.
 The scope defines what are the key functionalities and capabilities users will have in the service.

 Will your customers be using Maventa to send or to receive electronic documents or for both.